 A redesign of the State of Texas Assessments of Academic Readiness (STAAR®) test is currently underway, as a result of House Bill 3906.
-Watch the videos for a more detailed look at each of the changes.
+Watch the videos below for an introduction to some of the changes.

 Near-Term STAAR Redesign Overview

 The near-term STAAR redesign will include transformational changes to advance the way Texas measures the academic performance of students.
-These changes strengthen the STAAR program and will be implemented in the 2022–23 school year.
+TEA, working with a wide range of education stakeholders including the Assessment Education Advisory Committee, has been exploring the most instructionally supportive approach to implementing these changes.
+These changes will be implemented beginning in the 2022-2023 school year.

 Transition to Online Assessments